Yosemite National Park will be closed for days due to flooding from melting snow

 The closure will begin Friday at 10 p.m.
 More flooding is possible throughout May and June, the park said.

-Visitors who booked reservations for lodging and campgrounds during a cancellation will receive a refund, and wilderness permits can be rescheduled, the park said.
+Visitors who booked reservations for lodging and campgrounds during the cancellation will receive a refund, and wilderness permits can be rescheduled, the park said.

 No visitors will be allowed east of that road.